 My journey began by following my love of learning how things work and problem solving.
 This love led me to earn my degree in Biochemistry.
 Years after graduating from Rutgers University and working in the field of Biochemistry, my journey into holistic health began as a mom learning all that I could to help my children overcome their sensory processing challenges.
 When my children were doing well in all areas of their lives, and it was clear that our hard work had paid off, I continued my passion for health by helping others to address the underlying cause of their own health issues, getting well instead of ending up with more drugs, more complications and never getting to the root of the problem.

-In 2012, I began to study Nutrition and Holistic Wellness at Wellness Simplified in Morristown, NJ.
-Continuing my education to become a Certified NES Health Bioenergetic Practitioner in 2015, I learned about the important role energy has in the body, facilitating communication between each cell and the rest of the body, so each cell responds to what is happening elsewhere in the body at any moment.
+In 2012, I began to study nutrition and holistic wellness at Wellness Simplified in Morristown, NJ.
+Continuing my education to become a Certified NES Health Bioenergetic Practitioner in 2015, I learned about the important role that energy plays in the body, facilitating communication between each cell and the rest of the body, so that each cell responds to what is happening elsewhere in the body at every moment.

 Wanting a deeper understanding of Chinese Medicine, which serves as the basis of NES Health Bioenergetics, I continued to learn what I could about the role of energy in the body and its relationship to our health, both physically, mentally and emotionally.
-Becoming a practitioner in Balancing the 5 Elements of Chinese Medicine has allowing me to address imbalances in energy flow within a client’s organ systems and calm the negative emotions associated with each organ.
+As a practitioner in Balancing the 5 Elements of Chinese Medicine, I can address imbalances in energy flow within a client’s organ systems and calm the negative emotions associated with each organ.